airtop-ai/examples-typescript/examples/social-media-listening/README.md

 ## Code

-The Airtop code used by the web application and CLI is located in `src/lib/x-interaction.service.ts` as a class called `XInteractionService`.
+The core functionality of this application is implemented in the `src/lib/x-interaction.service.ts` file as a class called `XInteractionService`.
+Both the web application and CLI script use this class to interact with X.

-- This is implemented in the web application in the Next.js app router API routes in `src/app/api`.
+**Other key files:**
+- The prompts and values used for the demo are located in `src/consts.ts`
+- `src/app/api` contains the API routes for the Next.js application.
 - The CLI implementation is found in `src/cli/social-media-listening.cli.ts`.
-- The prompts and values used for the demo is located in `src/consts.ts`

 ## Installation